 All staging and access activities will occur within the Project boundary as shown in Figure 1-4.
 The Project boundary shows the maximum area of disturbance.
-The primary access point will occur from Amador Valley Road, which is owned by Zone 7.
+The primary access point will occur from Amador Valley Road, a City of Dublin street right-of-waywhich is owned by Zone 7.
 Dublin Boulevard will be used for access from the south.